centreon/centreon-documentation/versioned_docs/version-22.04/reporting/available-reports.md

 #### How to interpret the report

-The report presents a table with all available partitions for hostgroup\'s ressources.
+The report presents a table with all available partitions for hostgroup's ressources.
 Detailed information is provided on the allocated and used space, the evolution since the last month, and estimate time before saturation.